Bloodmallet/bloodystats/README.md

 You can start right away.
 The strongest need right now would probably be the implementation of tests.
 But as I want to merge my different projects into one with the coming Battle for Azeroth expansion, be prepared, that those are probably going to see heavy changes.
 Anyway, I'd love to help if someone is interested in improving or adding something.

 ## Contact
-General support can be found at https://discord.gg/tFR2uvK in the channel #bloodytools.
+General support can be found at https://discord.gg/tFR2uvK in the channel `#bloodytools`.
 In addition to this you can easily open [issues in the repo](https://github.com/Bloodmallet/bloodystats/issues).